neelriyer/neelriyer.github.io/_posts/2020-07-20-Detectron2-Web-App-gcloud.md

 ![alt text](/images/detectron2_web_app/basketball.jpeg)

 Machine Learning models are memory intensive.
 My [current web app](https://spiyer99.github.io/Detectron2-Web-App/) consumes at least 1GB of memory.
 That makes it difficult to deploy to the cloud.

-I kept seeing the dreaded [out of memory error](https://en.wikipedia.org/wiki/Out_of_memory).
+I keep seeing the dreaded [out of memory error](https://en.wikipedia.org/wiki/Out_of_memory).

 The immediate solution that comes to mind is increasing the memory of the VM instance.
 But I'd rather not spend more money that I have to.
 This is a side project, after all.

 So I came up with a work around.
 It's actually inspired by [deoldify](https://github.com/jantic/DeOldify/tree/master/deoldify) by Jason Antic.
 Jason uses a render factor to downscale the image and convert it to a square before running his machine learning model.

-I thought that applying the same idea here could reduce the memory requirements.
+I thought that applying the same idea here could reduce memory requirements.

 # The Hack

 In short here is the solution.
-It's larged taken from [here](https://github.com/jantic/DeOldify/blob/master/deoldify/filters.py).
+It's largely taken from [here](https://github.com/jantic/DeOldify/blob/master/deoldify/filters.py).

 <script src="https://gist.github.com/spiyer99/fe661783ff3c8c222bd085ef03a2bb5e.js"></script>